Trait solana_evm_loader_program::scope::evm::secp256k1::rand::prelude::Rng [−][src]

 - Since

-un-bounding allows functions to be called directly on type-erased references; i.e.foo(r)
++ ?Sizedun-bounding allows functions to be called directly on type-erased references; i.e.foo(r)wherer: &mut RngCore.
+Without this it would be necessary to writefoo(&mut r).

-An alternative pattern is possible: fn foo<R: Rng>(rng: R)
+An alternative pattern is possible: fn foo<R: Rng>(rng: R).
+This has some

 trade-offs.
 It allows the argument to be consumed directly without a &mut